The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: Modeling

 One of the simplest simulation setups in \texttt{Poisson\_CCD} is shown in Fig.~\ref{fig:poisson_ccd_pixelsim} for MIRI.
-Here a 5-by-5 pixel grid is used, as seen in the top left panel staring down at the detector pixels.
-The front contact voltage is set at the value of \texttt{V\_contact} and the buried contact voltage is set by \texttt{V\_bb} defined in Table~\ref{tab:miri_poisson_ccd}.
+A 5-by-5 pixel grid is used, as seen in the top left panel staring down at the detector pixels.
+The frontside contact voltage is set at the value of \texttt{V\_contact} and the buried contact voltage is set by \texttt{V\_bb} defined in Table~\ref{tab:miri_poisson_ccd}.
 A localized debiasing \texttt{DeltaV\_0\_0}=-1.5~V is applied at the center pixel.
 The variation of the electrostatic potential $\phi(x,y,z)$ across the depth of the infrared-active layer is shown in the top right panel.
 Finally the concentration of holes in the infrared-active layer is shown in the bottom panel.
 The blue shading illustrates where the active layer is depleted, while the yellow and red shading denotes areas where the layer is undepleted.
+In this simple case, we see a marginal reduction in the depletion region width in the central pixel compared to the neighboring pixels where the infrared-active layer is fully depleted.
 The top 1~$\mu m$ (dark red shading) is the location of the buried contact.
-The 1~$\mu m$-thick dark red shading at Z=0~$\mu m$ is the location not covered by the front contact which itself rests on the pixel metallization, illustrated in Fig.~\ref{fig:detector_layout}.
+The 1~$\mu m$-thick dark red shading at Z=0~$\mu m$ is the location not covered by the frontside contact, which itself rests on the pixel metallization as illustrated in Fig.~\ref{fig:detector_layout}.